Heel Pain Treatment

 - Platelet Rich Plasma Therapy (PRP Treatment) – your body’s unique healing properties are isolated from a simple blood draw and can be injected into the area of injury allowing for a rapid healing response over 1-2 weeks.
-Platelet Rich Plasma therapy, sometimes referred to simply as PRP treatment, has become increasingly popular following public endorsements from top athletes, like LA’s very own Kobe Bryant, utilizing this therapy for various injuries.
-This unique and highly effective form of therapy is Tower Foot & Ankle mainstay of therapy for achilles tendinosis, tendon damage, and plantar fascia injuries and plantar fasciitis.
+Platelet Rich Plasma therapy sometimes referred to simply as PRP treatment, has become increasingly popular following public endorsements from top athletes utilizing this therapy for various injuries.
+This unique and highly effective form of therapy is the Tower Foot & Ankle mainstay of therapy for Achilles tendinosis, tendon damage, and plantar fascia injuries and plantar fasciitis.
 Studies have shown that PRP treatment offers longstanding healing effects when compared to other treatment options such as steroid injections.

-- Anti-inflammatory Medications – NSAIDS are often prescribed to help manage the pain and inflammation.
+- Anti-inflammatory Medications – NSAIDs are often prescribed to help manage heel pain and inflammation.